RaviTambade/Craftsmanship/README.md

 - Deliverables / Milestones
 - Working software (<b>Minimum Viable Product (MVP)</b>)
 - Continuous Integration/Continous delivery (<b>CI/CD</b>) and the necessity of tooling (build & deploy)
-- Appropriate UML Docs
-    - You will have to explain things to other people in various roles.
-    - This is how you choose the appropriate document to show the person.
-    - Highest level of abstraction first, drill down into detail only as necessary
-        - speeds up communication, makes meetings faster!
-    - You must use the language of the business domain.
-        - You must get everyone to use the same language (ubiquitous language) so that everyone can talk about things the same way.
-    - These UML docs will help create our Software Development Map
-    - Best software for creating UML
-        - Enterprise Architect -- non-negotiable if you’re a professional dev
-        - Also provides nice code reverse engineering and code generating
-- Every UML document explained with a why -- why you should produce the document
-    - A large portion of developers do not know why they create these documents.

-Crafting Software process helps to produce and explain every UML document covered

 ### Always remember "Working software is the primary measure of progress".

-## Running the Examples
-Each Example is separated into its own folder on the repository.
-It has its own solution.
-Browse the repository, each solution can be built separately with dotnet build or run with dotnet run.